-Domestic violence charges will come with either a restraining order or conditions of release that function essentially the same as a restraining order.
-Some of the terms that are commonly part of an order or conditions include:
+A domestic violence charge comes with either a restraining order or conditions of release which function essentially the same as a restraining order.
+Some of the terms or conditions that are common in these cases include:

 - Not being able to return home

 - No contact with the victim of the domestic violence

 - No possession of firearms (especially true when a firearm was an element in the original case)

 - No alcohol

 PROVIDING A COMPREHENSIVE, PERSONALIZED DEFENSE

 We begin our criminal defense work by getting to know you and your connections to your family and the community.
 Finding out who you are will help us build the positive narrative to achieve goals such as being released on bond, bond reduction and/or a release on your own recognizance.

 We have a reputation for doing our homework.
 If your actions were a result of self-defense or if your spouse is making false accusations to gain an advantage in a divorce, we will know your story better than anyone in that courtroom.

 Things are handled differently for members of the military who have been accused of domestic abuse.
 Usually, if a service member has charges pending against him or her, he or she will not be allowed to deploy.
 However, the Judge Advocate General’s (JAG) Corps may also work out a solution where deployment occurs and the case is resolved in the military justice system.